TilmanMOtto/TilmanMOtto/README.md

 ### What I'm working on

-- 🏥 ML for healthcare — structured phenotype extraction from doctors reports
+- 🏥 Data Science in Medicine — structured phenotype extraction from doctors reports
 - 🧠 Research on LLM behavior and AI safety
 - 🚀 TalentKick S26 - more soon!